 Beyond the reach of SPANA’s centres, millions of working animals lack access to lifesaving veterinary treatment, most owners will receive no formal training and children will often grow up to view animals as little more than tools.

-Our outreach programme provides short term funding to community organisations that can demonstrate expertise in treating animals, teaching children and training owners or professionals.
+Our outreach programme provides short term funding to organisations that can demonstrate expertise in treating animals, teaching children and training owners or professionals.

 Read more about our current veterinary and education outreach projects below.